gchq/stroom-docs/quick-start-guide/index/index.md

 XSLTFilter          |xsltFilter
 IndexingFilter      |indexingFilter

-So it looks like this
+So it looks like this (excluding the ReadRecordCountFilter and WriteRecordCountFilter elements)

 ![Indexing pipeline](images/012_indexing_pipeline.png)

-Once the elements have been added you need to set the following properties on the elements:
+Once the elements have been added you need to set the following property on the elements:

 Element                 |Property   |Value
 -------                 |--------   |-----